 Non-affiliation, non-endorsement —

-Linking to other MA websites will broadening the scope of the site.
+Linking to other MA websites will broaden the scope of the site.
 However, even when linking to another MA website, care must be exercised since each MA entity is autonomous, has its own group conscience, and may display information that another MA group conscience might find objectionable.

 Linking to non-MA websites can be problematic.
 Not only are they much more likely to display non-MA and/or controversial material, but linking might imply endorsement, if not affiliation.